yiming-liao/logry/README.md

 - Timestamps appear as full ISO strings with ANSI colors in Node.js and as simplified text styled with CSS in the browser.
 - Meta shows full depth in Node, but gets a prefix like “META | “ in Browser.
-- Some parts (like level) can be hidden in one platform but shown in another.
+- Some fields (like level) can be hidden in one platform but shown in another.

 > You can define environment-specific behavior using the formatterConfig structure.
 > It can be set globally in **logry(...)**, scoped to a **logger.child(...)**, or **overridden per log method**: